antalsz/hs-to-coq/examples/graph/hs-spec/README.md

-This directory contains a Coq’ified version of the Haskell containers library specification Do not edit files here!
-Instead, look in `examples/containers`.
+This directory was copied from the Containers structure but is not needed for FGL